Delivering Milo: Plot

 Milo is introduced to a deli, ice cream and Central Park.
-Once his natural bodily functions kick in he is less convinced.
+He initially loves food which he has never needed before.
+However, once his natural bodily functions kick in and he needs the toilet, he is less convinced.
 A call from above suggests that Elmore try to inspire Milo's soul, but a museum visit has the opposite effect.

 As the day goes on, the big news story seen in the background is the lack of births globally.
 This is a reminder of how Milo's doubt and refusal to be born has affected the world.

-Cleaning up the studio after a pipe burst, Elizabeth finds a bag with Atlantic City parpheranalia from her dad.
+Cleaning up the studio after a pipe burst, Elizabeth finds a bag with Atlantic City paraphernalia that belonged to her father.
 She plays blackjack with her husband's workmate, and doing well, she impulsively goes to Atlantic City.
 Almost simultaneously Elmore takes Milo there too, as he loved to gamble when he was alive.

 Milo's mind has not been changed and there is a deadline: at midnight, the door that the souls go through to be born will close, and no more babies will ever be born.
-In Atlantic City, Elizabeth meets Milo.
-He realizes she is his mother, and decides he wants to be born.
-He also realizes Elmore is the father who abandoned Elizabeth.
+In Atlantic City, Milo and Elizabeth meet.
+Milo realizes that Elizabeth is his mother, and decides he wants to be born.
+He also realizes that Elmore is the father who had abandoned Elizabeth and therefore his grandfather.

+Elmore and Milo return to the door.
+Milo, however, is too weak to make it through the door on his own, as his time is nearly up.
+He begins to die since he will never be born.
+Elmore, feeling remorse for how he treated his family in life takes Milo back through the door, giving up his chance to stay on Earth.
+Elmore accuses the people in charge of setting him up, as they knew Elmore would not be able to leave Milo to die.
+They don’t deny it, however, they remind him that he was given a choice.

-Milo is born and Elmore is finally ascended from limbo to heaven.
+Milo is finally born and Elmore is finally ascends from limbo to heaven.